Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Wasserstein Steepest Descent Flows

 \section{Wasserstein Steepest Descent Flows}

-In this section, we provide our pointwise counterpart of the Wasserstein gradient flow \eqref{wgf} with the geometric interpretation, that at any point $t\ge 0$ the tangent vector $\dot \gamma(t)$ points into an appropriately defined direction of steepest descent.
-Our approach allows the use of Euler forward schemes which are in contrast to MMSs often easier to implement.
+In this section, we provide an alternative view on Wasserstein gradient flows \eqref{wgf} based on the geometric interpretation that at any point $t\ge 0$ the tangent vector $\dot \gamma(t)$ points into an appropriately defined direction of steepest descent.
+Our approach allows the use of Euler forward schemes which are often easier to implement in comparison to MMSs, which are based on the Euler backward scheme.
 In particular, the computation of particle gradient flows by simple gradient descent methods, can be seen as space and time discretization of the Euler forward scheme, see Section \ref{sec:R}.
 We like to mention that measure differential equations with a different definition of the ``solution'' inclusive Euler forward schemes were considered, e.g. in \cite{Pi19}.

 For $\F\colon \P_2(\R^d) \to (-\infty,+\infty]$, we define the direction of steepest descent using the following two notations of directional derivatives, where the naming is adopted from \cite[§~1.2]{BookDeRu00}.
 First, we consider the derivative along the curves $\gamma_{\zb v}$, where $\zb v$ belongs to the (geometric) tangent space.
 More precisely, the \emph{Dini derivative} of $\F\colon \P_2(\R^d) \to (-\infty,+\infty]$ at $\mu \in \dom \F$ in direction $\zb v \in \zb \T_{\mu}(\P_2(\R^d))$ is defined (if it exists) by